Lawyer to jury: NYC bike path defendant proud of death trail

 Associated Press

-NEW YORK (AP) — A man who killed eight people along a New York City bike path five years ago left behind a “scene of destruction and horror” where “screams filled the air” before telling an FBI agent he was proud of the destruction he caused and wished the flag of his terrorist group could be put in his hospital room, a prosecutor said at a trial’s start.
+NEW YORK (AP) — A man who killed eight people on a New York City bike path was proud of the carnage and wanted to hang the flag of an Islamic militant group in his hospital room, a prosecutor said Monday in the first federal death penalty trial to commence since President Joe Biden took office.

-Assistant U.S. Attorney Alexander Li began his opening statement in Manhattan federal court by recreating the terror attack that he said Sayfullo Saipov carried out on a sunny Halloween day in 2017 with a pickup truck he had rented and accelerated to 66 mph (106 kmh).
+On a sunny Halloween day in 2017, Sayfullo Saipov steered a rented pickup truck onto a path that runs along the Hudson River and accelerated to 66 mph (106 kmh), running over cyclists and pedestrians and leaving a trail of dead and injured, authorities say.

-Li described the “scene of destruction and horror” in which mangled bicycles were strewn along a popular path and “screams filled the air” while survivors “staggered around, wounded and dazed,” searching for their family and friends.
-Among the victims was a family visiting from Belgium and 10 friends from Argentina.
+The rampage came to an end when the truck crashed into a school bus a few blocks from the World Trade Center.
+Saipov was shot by a police officer after authorities say he emerged from the wreck with a pellet gun and a paintball gun in his hands.
+The officer testified they looked like guns that fire bullets.

-He said Saipov had hoped to kill even more people by driving to the Brooklyn Bridge, “where he could mow down even more people.”
+Li described the attack’s aftermath, in which mangled bicycles were strewn along a popular path while survivors “staggered around, wounded and dazed,” searching for their family and friends.
+The dead included a mother visiting from Belgium with her family, five friends from Argentina and two Americans.

-Saipov, 34, who has pleaded not guilty, was charged in the attack after he crashed his truck into a school bus, leaving one child with serious brain damage, Li said.
-He emerged from the truck with a pellet gun and a paintball gun and shouted an Arabic phrase, “Allahu Akbar!” meaning “God is Great!”
+Li said Saipov had hoped to kill others by driving onto the Brooklyn Bridge, “where he could mow down even more people.”
+The collision with the school bus left one child with serious brain damage, Li said.
+Saipov emerged from the truck with his guns, shouting an Arabic phrase, “Allahu akbar!” meaning “God is great!”

 Li said Saipov meant the shout to be “celebratory.”
-He was shot by a police officer and arrested at the scene along the West Side Highway.
+After he was shot by the officer, he was arrested at the scene along the West Side Highway.

-Li said the police officer will be among witnesses who will recount the events of that day, along with an FBI agent who Saipov asked to display an “ISIS” flag in his hospital room.
+Li said an FBI agent who Saipov asked to display an “ISIS” flag in his hospital room will be among witnesses.

 “He was proud of his attack.
 He told an FBI agent that his goal was to kill as many people as possible,” the prosecutor said, adding that the agent will testify that Saipov smiled as he recounted his destruction.

-The trial comes after a six-month-long jury selection process aimed at weeding out those individuals who cannot be impartial.
+Biden instituted a moratorium on executions for federal crimes after becoming president.
+Until now, his Justice Department, under Attorney General Merrick Garland, has not launched any new attempt to obtain the death penalty in a federal case.
+But he has allowed U.S. prosecutors to continue advocating for capital punishment in cases inherited from previous administrations.

-Judge Vernon S. Broderick has told them that if Saipov was convicted, a separate “punishment phase” of the trial would occur in which the jurors would be asked to decide whether Saipov should spend life in prison or be executed.
+Judge Vernon S. Broderick told jurors that if they convict Saipov, a separate punishment phase of the trial will occur in which they would be asked to decide whether he should spend life in prison or be executed.
 Unless they unanimously chose death, the sentence would be life in prison, Broderick said.

 Saipov’s lawyers have said the death penalty process was irrevocably tainted by ex-President Donald Trump when he tweeted in all capital letters a day after the attack that Saipov “SHOULD GET DEATH PENALTY!”